Cli-S/kanji_keeper/README.md

 Features

-* Basic CRUD app with a favoriting feature for posts
+* Basic CRUD app with a favoriting and privating feature for posts

-* Front-end: HTML, CSS, JavaScript, Bootstrap 4
+* Front-end: HTML, CSS, JavaScript, Bootstrap 4, animate.css

 * Back-end: Ruby on Rails